heyitsOK/heyitsOK/README.md

 <h2>Hey 👋, I'm Omar Khan</h2>
 <div>
   I'm a Computer Science student at Carleton University and a Lead Developer for the Internal Tech Team at Carleton Blueprint.
-Currently working on the WaveRouter platform at Ciena as a Software Developer Intern.
+Currently working on the CNN/CTV team at Warner Bros.
+Discovery as a Software Developer Intern.
 I have experience in Software and Web Development and I am always looking for new opportunities and challenges to tackle.
 I recently updated the Carleton Blueprint website with a new front and backend using a more modern tech stack and now I've moved on to work on a cool new project for the Internal Tech Team.
 </div>

 <br>